theasianpianist/sosl/README.md

   StackOverflowSearchLib.search(e);
 }
 ```
-NOTE: Doesn't work on Linux (and maybe Mac?
-Can someone with a Mac please test for me) because of poor integration for the Java Desktop API
+NOTE: Doesn't work on Linux because of poor integration with the Java Desktop API